thomastrringel/myBYOC/README.md

 => type in your ConnectMe Credentials
 => eventually you will see (only once) the request that someone with the name of your prject (which you have defined in the Mercedes Developer Portal) wants to access your data - and you have to accept this

-2.) if the oAuth Porcedure was able to accept your credentials you mal see another very simple page => you have been redirected to https://www.yourdomain.com/subdirectory/subdirectory/2GetAuthorizationCode.php => click on the link "STARTE DATENABFRAGE BYOCAR"
+2.) if the oAuth Procedure was able to accept your credentials you mal see another very simple page => you have been redirected to https://www.yourdomain.com/subdirectory/2GetAuthorizationCode.php => click on the link "STARTE DATENABFRAGE BYOCAR"

-3.) if everything worked fine you can see another page https://www.yourdomain.com/subdirectory/subdirectory/3GetAllData.php => first a curl_exec result
+3.) if everything worked fine you can see another page https://www.yourdomain.com/subdirectory/3GetAllData.php => first a curl_exec result
 => second a JSON dataset
 => with plotly you may find SOC and RangeElectric a little bit downwards on the same page